DeveloperMetal/krypton-ecs/readme.md

 }

 // The final application ECS
-const appECS = new ECS<AppECSDefine>({
+const appECS = new ECS({
   Component1: component1Definition
 });
 ```

 The `APPECSDefine` enforces the relationship between the `Component1` type name and its interface.

 Once your are ready to instantiate the ECS system, you must pass the metadata definition into the ECSInstance.
-Because we have our own custom `AppECSDefine` the first argument of `ECS<AppECSDefine>` expects to take the metadata object for your components.
+Because we have our own custom `AppECSDefine` the first argument of `ECS` expects to take the metadata object for your components.

 ### Systems, events and their filters